Staying Safe on-line

 • Think about what you post – would you be happy for people to still see it in 10 or 20 years.
 Comments, photos and videos you post or share make up your digital footprint, even if you delete it so there is still a record of it

 • Do you really know your online friends?
-Think about why and how you know people and if you are not friends in the real life, you shouldn’t be online
+Think about why and how you know people and if you are not friends in real life, you shouldn’t be online

 • Never feel forced into doing anything you don’t want to do